mahirk/Interactive-Lab-Hub/Lab 4/README.md

 changes can be made while allowing for a compact designs.
 Here are the changes which I decided to incorporate into the design to make it more effective.
 First, I added a speaker to the device, which would be attached at the bottom of the device, which is invisible to the user; providing a more audio representation with the visual representation.
 The next change I incorporated is the addition of the text on the device to help with the wizarding of the device.
 Finally, in the usage of the device, I decided that we can use both the green and red lights, which will help inform the user when they are at a good distance.
-As the device itself has not changed since the initial sketch
+The device itself has not changed since the initial sketch.

 > Please note: As I do not have a car, I am trialing the system using a sofa to simulate the car.